pooyapm/Blog/pooyamozzemi/content/posts/a-marketing-strategy-plan-Zalando.md

 ---
-title: "A Marketing Strategy Plan Zalando"
+title: "A Marketing Strategy Plan: Zalando"
 date: 2022-07-31T12:31:18+02:00
 ---

-D16896-19-06

-Section 1: Analysis
+# Section 1: Analysis

-1.1 Context
+## 1.1 Context

 Zalando is Europe's leading online fashion platform, selling all fashion products in all assortments from over 3000+ international and local brands as well as its own private brand products.
 It is currently operating in 17 european countries.
 It was established in 2008 in Berlin as a pioneering e-commerce shoe selling platform.